$0 New Brunswick Foster Care Quick-Start Checklist

 New Brunswick foster parents who own firearms must comply with federal Storage, Display, Transportation and Handling of Firearms by Individuals Regulations.
 In the context of the foster home assessment, this means:

-- Firearms must be stored in a locked container — a certified gun safe or equivalent locked storage that is not accessible to children.
+• Firearms must be stored in a locked container — a locked cabinet or equivalent locked storage that is not accessible to children.

 Rural families in New Brunswick often have working firearms for hunting or farm use.
 Having them is not a problem.
 How they are stored is.
-If your current storage setup is a locked cabinet but not a certified gun safe, check whether the cabinet meets the federal standard for your firearm categories before the inspection.
+If you have a locked cabinet, check that it meets the applicable federal storage rules before the inspection.

 Hazardous Substances and Medications